iamsohel7/Appointment-Form/README.md

 # Appointment-Form

-## Clone the this repository in your local machine
+## Clone this repository in your local machine

 ### Install the packages for frontend and backend folders with "npm install" command